TrizteX/MIC_proj1/README.md

 #### Dataset
 CelebA was used for the training of this model, which can be downloaded at [this httpURL](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

-1.If you wish to use your own dataset, the structure should be "datasets/sub_dir/img.png".
+1. If you wish to use your own dataset, the structure should be "datasets/sub_dir/img.png".
 The dataset will download as a file named img_align_celeba.zip.

 2. Once downloaded, create a directory named **celeba/** and extract the zip file into that directory.